trailofbits/vast/docs/Tools/vast-front.md

   - Possible dialects: hl, std, llvm, cir
   - This will execute the translation pipeline up to the specified dialect.

+- `-vast-emit-mlir-after=<pass-argument-name>`
+  - This will execute the translation pipeline up to the specified mlir pass (including).
+  - It uses same names as `opt` to specify passes.

 Other available outputs:

 - `-vast-emit-llvm`